jpgls/md-dashing-theme/README.md

 ---
 Ideally, this theme is intended to make use of Adobe's Open Source fonts, **Adobe Source Sans Pro** and **Adobe Source Code Pro**.
 You can check out the **GitHub** Projects ([code](https://github.com/adobe/source-code-pro) - [sans](https://github.com/adobe/source-sans-pro)) or download the OTF files directly from **SourceForge** ([code](http://sourceforge.net/projects/sourcecodepro.adobe/files/) - [sans](http://sourceforge.net/projects/sourcesans.adobe/files/)).
 The easiest way to install the fonts though, is using Typekit ([code](https://typekit.com/fonts/source-code-pro) - [sans](https://typekit.com/fonts/source-sans-pro)) - assuming you have an account either directly or through Creative Cloud.

-Alternate fallbacks have been defined in the stylesheet, but, well, I'll totally judge you for using them.
+Alternate fallbacks have been defined in the stylesheet, but, I really would encourage you to get the *Source* fonts.

 ### Applications
 ---